My New Book!

 Was I "depressed"?
 Sure.
 But was it clinical depression?
 No. We all have our bad hair days.
 The DSM mandates at least two weeks for a depressive episode.
 But suppose my bad hair day had triggered something far more pernicious, a depressed state that persisted for weeks and months?
 Clearly, I would be in a state of clinical depression (more accurately, in my case, a depressive episode in bipolar).

 But I knew I could ill-afford to assume that I was merely having a bad hair day.
 The situation was not going to go away.
 There would be post-election follow-up.
 Days on end of mindless blah-blah-blah.
-Days on end of exposure to that same stupid grin.
+Days on end of incessant exposure.
 For me and my biologically vulnerable brain, this was the equivalent of sending me back down into an asbestos mine.
 My obvious solution was to immediately change my environment: a total news black-out.
 No discussing politics.

 Also, as a result of my depressive funk, I found myself unable to concentrate on my usual work.
 So I turned to a different project.
 This turned out to be my neglected draft to a book I had in mind.
 The change in routine reanimated me and booted me out of my depression.
 I completed the manuscript a couple of months later, then found a publisher.